spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/marketplace/merchants/managing-merchant-users.md

 Once the merchant user is created, they need to be activated in order to be able to access the Merchant Portal.

+{% info_block infoBox "Info" %}
-{% include note.html content="Make sure that the merchant is approved in the Back Office to be able to proceed with the merchant user activation.
-You will not be able to activate the merchant user if the merchant is denied." %}
+Make sure that the merchant is approved in the Back Office to be able to proceed with the merchant user activation.
+You will not be able to activate the merchant user if the merchant is denied.
+{% endinfo_block %}

 To activate the merchant user, click **Activate** in the *Actions* column of the *Merchant Users* page.

-Once the merchant user is activated, they receive the email message with the reset password instructions to the email address specified at the step of [Merchant user creation](/docs/marketplace/user/back-office-user-guides/merchants/managing-merchant-users.html#creating-a-merchant-user).
+Once the merchant user is activated, they receive the email message with the reset password instructions to the email address specified at the step of [merchant user creation](/docs/marketplace/user/back-office-user-guides/merchants/managing-merchant-users.html#creating-a-merchant-user).

+{% info_block infoBox "Info" %}
-{% include note.html content="To deactivate the merchant user, click Deactivate in the Actions column of the Merchant Users page." %}
+To deactivate the merchant user, click Deactivate in the Actions column of the Merchant Users page.
+{% endinfo_block %}

+{% info_block infoBox "Info" %}
-{% include note.html content="Merchant user gets automatically deactivated when the merchant gets denied." %}
+Merchant user gets automatically deactivated when the merchant gets denied.
+{% endinfo_block %}

 Once the merchant user is created and activated, they can log in to the Merchant Portal.